wp-plugins/cpd-search/readme.txt

 Support available by e-mail <support at cpd.co.uk>

 == Changelog ==

+= 3.1.1 =
+* Fix for display of 'sectors' field/column.

+= 3.1.0 =
+* Allow for updated responses with multiple sectors per property.

 = 3.0.12 =
 * Fix for 'create_clipboard' bug causing error for users verifying their address.